Rick45/arr-Stack-Manager/README.md

 ### Run Using Docker:

-1. Update the crontab file with the disired interval for checking the Media the current configuration will check every dau at midnight:
+1. Update the crontab file with the desired interval for checking the Media the current configuration will check every day at midnight:

     ```bash
     0 0 * * * /usr/local/bin/python3 /app/mediacenterManager.py > /proc/1/fd/1 2>/proc/1/fd/2